 Begin your explorations at Federation Square – the nexus of many of the city's main sights – to orientate yourself before ticking off these quintessential Melbourne experiences.
 From high culture to local life, we have your Melbourne visit covered.

-Decide the "best coffee" in Melbourne is at....
+1. Decide the "best coffee" in Melbourne is at...

 It may have been Italian immigrants who first brought a passion for quality coffee to these shores, but now the tide has turned, and Aussies (and Kiwis) are leaders in the dark arts of the espresso machine.
 Declaring it may risk an international incident, but Melbourne is the coffee capital of the Antipodes and – perhaps – the world.

-You can get a first-rate cup anywhere in Melbourne these days, but stalwarts of the city's coffee scene can be found everywhere from Seven Seeds in North Melbourne, to Proud Mary in Collingwood, Market Lane Coffee in Prahran, Wide Open Road in Brunswick, St Ali in South Melbourne, Monk Bhodi Dharma in St Kilda, Patricia in the city… Actually, did we say almost anywhere in Melbourne?
-We meant it.
+You can get a first-rate cup anywhere in Melbourne these days, but stalwarts of the city's coffee scene can be found everywhere from Seven Seeds in North Melbourne to Proud Mary in Collingwood, Market Lane Coffee in Prahran Market, Wide Open Road in Brunswick, St Ali in South Melbourne, Monk Bhodi Dharma in St Kilda, Patricia in the city… when we said almost anywhere in Melbourne, we meant it.